- Research the current market conditions for starting a Pet Cremation business from an economic and sales and marketing standpoint.

 • The timeframe of returning cremated remains of pets are getting longer and more costly.
 Can your facility help to lower the return time?

-2. Assess whether the cost of entry and future operating expense generate enough earnings for a successful long-term business.
+• Can you use a 3rd party pet cremation service to get your new pet cremation entity started at a lower capital cost? - Assess whether the cost of entry and future operating expense generate enough earnings for a successful long-term business.
 Write a business plan and share it with an accountant or financial advisor.
 Pet cremation is not a “get rich quick” business investment.

 • How much are you spending on 3rd party cremation costs if you are using 3rd party pet cremation?
 In general terms, if this 3rd party expense is near $20,000 a year, purchasing a retort may make economic sense.